DionicSoftware/FoundersFortuneLocalization/websites/steam.md

 ### English
 Take Care of Your Colonists

 The colonists are your top priority.
 At first, you simply need to provide them with food and shelter.
 But the world is full of dangers!
-An infection might prove fatal to the strongest warrior and a plague can wipe out your colony entirely.
+An infection might prove fatal to the strongest warrior and a plague can wipe out your entire colony.

 Each colonist reacts to events, happy or sad, and reflects that in their behavior.
 Happy colonists will receive a boost to their productivity – Unhappy colonists might throw a temper tantrum.